 Raptors like Eagles, Buzzards, and Falcons are some of the best birds that you can try.
 This pose works good for bigger birds.
 Next time, when you photograph raptors, try to capture this bird pose.

 If you ask me which bird pose is best to photograph, I will tell the side view shot.
 Next time, when you see a bird perched on the tree, try to capture the image from the side view angle.

 Make sure to get an eye level shot.
-If you take a photograph from down with your camera pointing up, your image will not look that interesting.
+If you take a photograph from down with your camera pointing up, your image may not look that interesting.
 It is due to the perspective distortion created by this awkward angle.
 The body or the head of the bird may look out of proportion in the image.
 It is due to the phenomenon called foreshortening in photography.

 👉🏻 📖 READ MORE: Importance of Background in Bird Photography

 3. The Back View Pose with a Full Head Turn, Perched on Tree

 The full head turn pose of the bird with its backside view is an exciting one to photograph.
 All the birds will look good on their backside.
 The whole head turn means that both the eyes and the beak of the bird can be seen in the picture.